How to Make Chinese Dumplings for Steaming, Boiling & Frying

 this link : Bobby's Kicked-Up Dumpling Sauce

 You should make a batch of it first before you make the dumplings.
-It gets better if it sits in the fridge for a couple of hours.
+It gets better if it sits in the fridge for a couple of hours to let the ingredients marry properly.

 But for now, let's get started learning how to make the dumplings.